 Officers of the Local Section must be ACS members in good standing and must maintain ACS membership during the term of service.

-Section Chair also supervises or delegates supervision of the Annual report, which is submitted to ACS national in february of each year and is required for the section to receive its dues allotment from ACS national.
+The section Chair also supervises or delegates supervision of the Annual report, which is submitted to ACS national in February of each year and is required for the section to receive its dues allotment from ACS national.
 ACS National-sponsored Training is provided for Chairs-elect.
-Chair-elect represents the local section on the region’s planning board, which meets at Regional meetings and has a few duties during the year, including voting on recipients of REgional awards.
-Chair elect and chair should be prepared to attend as many local section meetings as possible.
+Chair-elect represents the local section on the region’s planning board, which meets at Regional meetings and has a few duties during the year, including voting on recipients of Regional awards.
+Chair elect and Chair should be prepared to attend as many local section meetings as possible.

 Treasurer– Local section treasurer documents the finances of the section, files required forms with ACS National and IRS, and distributes awards checks and payments on behalf of the section.

-Secretary– The main duty of the secretary is to oversee, and arrange local section elections, although there other other duties such as keeping the current roster of local section members, disseminating information as required to the EC and the section, providing information about the bylaws and compliance with them.
-Secretary or a delegate takes notes during EC meetings and provides minutes of meetings.
+Secretary– The main duty of the secretary is to oversee, and arrange local section elections, although there other other duties such as keeping the current roster of local section members, disseminating information as required to the Executive Committee and the section, providing information about the bylaws and compliance with them.
+Secretary or a delegate takes notes during Executive Committee meetings and provides minutes of meetings.
 Secretary is voting member of Executive Committee.
 Secretary attends local section meetings as necessary.

 Councilor– Councilors are responsible for representing the section on a National level and are the link between ACS national and the local section.
 Councilors participate in the governance of both the local section and ACS national by attending national meetings and voting on issues proposed at the Council meetings.
 Councilors are not limited to representing the local section at the Council meetings only, and can serve on many different national committees, either at will, or in elected or appointed positions.
-More info is available on www.acs.org.
-Councilors’ travel to meetings is in a large part subsidized, so it is a nice way to attend a meeting and also participate in governance.
+Councilors’ travel to ACS meetings is in a large part subsidized, so it is a nice way to attend a meeting and also participate in governance.
 Councilors are encouraged to attend local section meetings and interact with members, so as to have as much input from members as possible.
-Councilor positions are voting positions on the Executive committee.
+Councilor positions are voting positions on the Executive Committee.